bastillion-io/Bastillion/README.md

 3. Assign systems to profile
 4. Assign profiles to users
 5. Users can login to create sessions on assigned systems
-6. Start composite-ssh sessions or create and execute a script across multiple sessions
+6. Start a composite SSH session or create and execute a script across multiple sessions
 7. Add additional public keys to systems
 8. Audit session history